Today’s classrooms are increasingly academically diverse.

 The tool for the job: a differentiation platform

-Software like Front Row can take the additional work of creating individual lessons out of the equation.
+Software like Freckle can take the additional work of creating individual lessons out of the equation.
 Instead of manually preparing lessons for each level, a differentiation platform makes it easy to deliver the right lesson to each student.
-Front Row automatically calculates each student’s level in reading and math so they can practice and grow at their own level—without the teacher needing to do any additional work!
+Freckle automatically calculates each student’s level in reading and math so they can practice and grow at their own level—without the teacher needing to do any additional work!

 Teachers have the ability to effortlessly align the differentiation platform with the school’s curriculum standards.
-Instead of teachers having to search for lessons that not only challenge students appropriately and match curriculum standards, Front Row automatically aligns with the school’s state standards.
+Instead of teachers having to search for lessons that not only challenge students appropriately and match curriculum standards, Freckle automatically aligns with the school’s state standards.

 The next step: support from administrators